Frequently Asked Questions (FAQs) -

-Companies are selected for a variety of reasons: volume of licensed activity, nature of business, type of technology, geographic location, follow-up to a disclosure of an ITAR violation or monitoring of a consent agreement.
+Companies are selected for a variety of reasons, including: registration status, volume of licensed activity, experience conducting ITAR activities, nature of business, type and sensitivity of technology, geographic location, follow-up to a disclosure of an ITAR violation, or monitoring of a consent agreement.

 How is a visit conducted and what should a company expect?